huynhlvd/ramsia/README.md

 `Please see` [LICENSE](https://github.com/huynhlvd/ramsia/blob/master/LICENSE.md) `for the full text of the license.`

-Huynh Van Luong, J. Seiler, A. Kaup, and S. Forchhammer, "[Sparse Signal Reconstruction with Multiple Side Information using Adaptive Weights for Multiview Sources](https://arxiv.org/abs/1605.06776)," in IEEE Int.
+Please cite this publication: `Huynh Van Luong, J. Seiler, A. Kaup, and S. Forchhammer, "`[Sparse Signal Reconstruction with Multiple Side Information using Adaptive Weights for Multiview Sources](https://arxiv.org/abs/1605.06776)`," in IEEE Int.
 Conf. on Image Processing 2016 (ICIP 2016), Phoenix, Arizona, USA, Sep.
-2016.
+2016.`

   **_Solving the _n-l1_ minimization problem:_**